-.17 Meteorological information means the marine meteorological warnings and forecast information in accordance with the provisions of the International Convention for the Safety of Life at Sea, 1974, as amended.

-.18 National Coordinator means the national authority charged with collating and issuing coastal warnings within a national area of responsibility.

-.19 National Enhanced Group Call service means the broadcast and automatic reception of Maritime Safety Information via the EGC system, using languages as decided by the Administration concerned.

-.20 NAVAREA means a geographical sea area established for the purpose of coordinating the broadcast of navigational warnings.
+- .17 METAREA Coordinator means the individual with the authority to coordinate Marine Meteorological Information broadcasts by one or more National Meteorological and Hydrological Services acting as Preparation or Issuing Services within the METAREA. - .18 Meteorological information means the marine meteorological warnings and forecast information in accordance with the provisions of the International Convention for the Safety of Life at Sea, 1974, as amended. - .19 National Coordinator means the national authority charged with collating and issuing coastal warnings within a national area of responsibility. - .20 National Enhanced Group Call service means the broadcast and automatic reception of Maritime Safety Information via the EGC system, using languages as decided by the Administration concerned. - .21 NAVAREA means a geographical sea area established for the purpose of coordinating the broadcast of navigational warnings.
 The term NAVAREA followed by a roman numeral may be used to identify a particular sea area.
-The delimitation of such areas is not related to and should not prejudice the delimitation of any boundaries between States (see figure 4).

-.21 NAVAREA Coordinator means the authority charged with coordinating, collating and issuing NAVAREA warnings for a designated NAVAREA.

-.22 NAVAREA warning means a navigational warning or in-force bulletin promulgated as part of a numbered series by a NAVAREA Coordinator.

-.23 Navigational warning means a message containing urgent information relevant to safe navigation broadcast to ships in accordance with the provisions of the International Convention for the Safety of Life at Sea, 1974, as amended.

-.24 Other urgent safety-related information means Maritime Safety Information broadcast to ships that is not defined as a navigational warning or meteorological information.
-This may include, but is not limited to, significant malfunctions or changes to maritime communications systems, and new or amended mandatory ship reporting systems or maritime regulations affecting ships at sea.

-.25 Preparation Service means a National Meteorological and Hydrological Service or National Authority which has accepted responsibility for the preparation of warnings and forecasts and warnings for parts of or an entire METAREA in the WMO system for the dissemination of meteorological forecasts to shipping under the GMDSS and for their transfer to the relevant Issuing Service for broadcast.

-.26 Recognized mobile satellite service means any service which operates through a satellite system and is recognized by IMO for use in the GMDSS.

-.27 Registered information provider means a Maritime Safety Information provider (MSI provider) or a Search and Rescue Information provider, authorized in accordance with AnnexAppendix 2 of this manual.
+The delimitation of such areas is not related to and should not prejudice the delimitation of any boundaries between States (see figure 4). - .22 NAVAREA Coordinator means the authority charged with coordinating, collating and issuing NAVAREA warnings for a designated NAVAREA. - .23 NAVAREA warning means a navigational warning or in-force bulletin promulgated as part of a numbered series by a NAVAREA Coordinator. - .24 Navigational warning means a message containing urgent information relevant to safe navigation broadcast to ships in accordance with the provisions of the International Convention for the Safety of Life at Sea, 1974, as amended. - .25 Other urgent safety-related information means Maritime Safety Information broadcast to ships that is not defined as a navigational warning or meteorological information.
+This may include, but is not limited to, significant malfunctions or changes to maritime communications systems, and new or amended mandatory ship reporting systems or maritime regulations affecting ships at sea. - .26 Preparation Service means a National Meteorological and Hydrological Service or National Authority which has accepted responsibility for the preparation of warnings and forecasts and warnings for parts of or an entire METAREA in the WMO system for the dissemination of meteorological forecasts to shipping under the GMDSS and for their transfer to the relevant Issuing Service for broadcast. - .27 Recognized mobile satellite service means any service which operates through a satellite system and is recognized by IMO for use in the GMDSS. - .28 Registered information provider means a Maritime Safety Information provider (MSI provider) or a Search and Rescue Information provider, authorized in accordance with appendix 2 of this manual.

-.28 Rescue Coordination Centre (RCC) means a unit responsible for promoting efficient organization of search and rescue services and for coordinating the conduct of search and rescue operations within a search and rescue region.
+- .29 Rescue Coordination Centre (RCC) means a unit responsible for promoting efficient organization of search and rescue services and for coordinating the conduct of search and rescue operations within a search and rescue region.
 Note: the term RCC will be used within this Manual to apply to either joint, aeronautical or maritime centres; JRCC, ARCC or MRCC will be used as the context warrants.

-.29 Search and Rescue (SAR) related information means distress alert relays and other urgent search and rescue related information broadcast to ships.
+- .30 Search and Rescue (SAR) related information means distress alert relays and other urgent search and rescue related information broadcast to ships.

-.30 Satellite Network Operations Center (SNOC) means a terrestrial part of the Iridium mobile-satellite system which controls the Iridium satellites and manages the Iridium system overall.
+- .31 Satellite Network Operations Center (SNOC) means a terrestrial part of the Iridium mobile-satellite system which controls the Iridium satellites and manages the Iridium system overall.

-.31 Satellite Ocean Region means the area on the earth's surface within which a mobile or fixed antenna can obtain line-of-sight communications with one of the four primary Inmarsat C geostationary satellites.
+- .32 Satellite Ocean Region means the area on the earth's surface within which a mobile or fixed antenna can obtain line-of-sight communications with one of the four primary Inmarsat C geostationary satellites.
 This area may also be referred to as the "footprint":

 - Atlantic Ocean Region East (AOR-E)

 - Atlantic Ocean Region West (AOR-W)

 - Indian Ocean Region (IOR)

 - Pacific Ocean Region (POR)

 - [- Arctic Ocean Region]